LookRevProject/LookRevToken/README.md

-# LookRevToken
+# LookRevToken Version 1.0
 LookRev crowd sale token Specification.
+Old ERC20 token contract.

 LookRev is a peer-to-peer decentralized marketplace.
 It allows product creators and service providers to receive and exchange services from each other, creating trust-worthy, mutually beneficial chains of services for product creation, customization and distribution.